karencfv/system-simulator/troubleshooting-exercise.md

 ```
 </details>

-## Request lifetime duration
+## Request lifetime duration per thread

-The first tests I was taking request lifetime duration readings for 1 minute under different load.
+I took request lifetime duration readings for 1 minute under different load.
 These are my findings:

-- The average on lighter load is ~6608681 which is higher than the average on medium (15 clients and ~3991609ns), high (125 clients and ~4760868ns), and max (1000 clients and ~3384652ns).
+- When running 1000 clients in parallel, the total of requests processed goes down to ~3800 from ~4666, which is the result of running 125 clients (at 125 clients about 25% of requests are not being blocked).
-- It is interesting how when running 1000 clients at the same time, the total of requests processed goes down to ~3800 from ~4666 when I was running 125 clients (at 125 clients about 25% of requests are not being blocked).
+- The average on lighter load is ~6608681ns which is higher than the average on medium (15 clients and ~3991609ns), high (125 clients and ~4760868ns), and max (1000 clients and ~3384652ns).

 Results of running the [request lifetime](./scripts/request-lifetime.sh) DTrace script on different loads:
 <details>